doug-moen/openscad2/rfc/Ease_Of_Use.md

 # Ease Of Use

+Two perspectives on ease of use:
-OpenSCAD is meant to be easy to use.
+ 1. OpenSCAD is meant to be easy to use.
     It has proven to have a low barrier of entry for beginners, and we want to preserve this.

+    OpenSCAD2 helps by making the language simpler and more consistent.

+ 2. There are pain points in the language, where some common tasks involved in geometric modelling require convoluted workarounds or complex code.

+    OpenSCAD2 helps by making the language more expressive and powerful.

 OpenSCAD is a powerful 3D modelling tool, not a programming language, and it is designed to meet the needs of people who want to do 3D modelling